 Talk to your doctor if you have epilepsy and are planning to get pregnant.
 He or she may want to make sure that your symptoms have been well controlled for at least six months before you get pregnant.

 It’s very important that you take your antiseizure medicine just as your doctor tells you.
 If you haven’t had any seizures for 2 years or more, your doctor may want to slowly stop your seizure medicine before you become pregnant or while you are pregnant.
 However, you should not stop taking this medicine on your own.
+Your doctor can help you find the right medicine that will have the fewest potential effects on your baby.

 As with all pregnant women, it’s also very important for you to take prenatal vitamin supplements and folic acid.
 It can help prevent certain kinds of birth defects.
 Start taking these vitamins before you get pregnant to get the most benefit.
 Your antiseizure medicine may change how your body absorbs folic acid.
 Your doctor may recommend a type of prenatal vitamin with a higher dose of folic acid.